Ina-Exter/SauerCloud/README.md

 ### Inspirations and acknowledgements

 This program was inspired by flaws.cloud, which was created by Summit Route.
 It is a great learning resource, for which I thank them.
-I would also like to thank CloudGoat, by RhinoSecurityLabs, which inspired the format of this program, and is a fantastic way to delve into AWS misconfigurations.
+I would also like to thank CloudGoat by Rhino Security Labs, for the inspiration and the valuable learning tool it is.
 I recommend those two learning resources warmly.

 ### How do I use it?